Skip to content

 The drawbacks of employee leasing are listed below.

-- Leasing costs: Leasing costs mean employee leasing providers charge fixed fees per employee per month or a percentage of payroll.
-These costs scale with workforce size and are applicable regardless of performance.
-The client is still responsible for related costs without a refund or adjustment, even if the leased employee underperforms.
+• Leasing costs: Employee leasing providers charge fixed fees per employee per month or a percentage of payroll.
+These costs grow with workforce size and apply regardless of performance.
+If a leased employee underperforms, the client is still responsible for the fees with no adjustment or refund.

-- Lack of loyalty: Leased employees usually recognize their roles as temporary, without long-term integration or future commitments within the client company.
-They show less dedication and motivation compared to permanent staff, as they are not fully involved in the internal team.
+• Lack of loyalty: Leased employees typically recognize their roles as temporary and show less dedication than permanent staff.
+Without long-term integration or future commitments within the client company, they are less likely to be fully invested in the team.

-- Increased dependency: Businesses outsource talent and HR functions to a leasing agency, which makes them highly dependent on that provider for staffing continuity and operational support.
-The company also depends on the leasing agency for important decisions, such as changing staffing requirements, updating benefits, or adjusting payroll.
-This dependency delays responses to changing business needs and restricts internal control.
+• Increased dependency: Outsourcing talent and HR functions to a leasing agency makes the client heavily dependent on that provider for staffing and operational support.
+Changing staffing requirements, updating benefits, or adjusting payroll all require the agency's involvement, which slows responses to shifting business needs.

 Which is the best HR solution for your business: PEO or employee leasing?